 Conway is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Conway enrolled in college, Conway has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The citizens of Conway are slightly better educated than the national average of 21.84% for all cities and towns, with 23.27% of adults in Conway having a bachelor's degree or advanced degree.
+The education level of Conway citizens is a little higher than the average for US cities and towns: 23.27% of adults in Conway have at least a bachelor's degree.